vectordotdev/vector/website/docs/reference/sources/statsd.md

 StatsD protocol does not provide support for sending metric timestamps.
 You'll notice that each parsed metric is assigned a `null` timestamp, which is a special value which means "a real time metric" (not historical one).
-Normally such `null` timestamps will be substrituted by current time by downstream sinks or 3rd party services during sending/ingestion.
+Normally such `null` timestamps will be substituted by current time by downstream sinks or 3rd party services during sending/ingestion.
 See the [metric][docs.data-model.metric] data model page for more info.